Antoine-Alexandre/DecodeTech/content/post/Blockchains beyond Bitcoin - Building better democratic infrastructure.md

 ]
 +++

-*With a robust distributed security model and transparency by-default, blockchain could be the right technology for the future of democracy.*
+*With a distributed security model and transparency by-default, blockchain could be the right technology for the future of democracy.*

 ### Blockchains are just Excels with extra steps